goxul/goxul.github.io/_posts/2017-08-25-Convolutional-Neural-Networks.md

  the accuracy of our model.
  ___

  ### CNN architecture:
  ___

  The CNN architecture is set up in a way that it expects the input to be in the form of images.
  This focuses the architecture to be set up in way to best suit the need for dealing with the specific type of data.

- Another key difference between ANNs and CNNs is explained as follows:
+ Another key difference between ANNs and CNNs is explained as follows in [1]:

 >One of the key differences is that the neurons that the layers within the CNN are comprised of neurons organised into three dimensions, the spatial dimensionality